 An autumn walk is a real experience for the senses: the leaves rustle under your feet, the air is wonderfully fresh and the last rays of sunshine warm your face.
 Now is precisely the right time to wrap yourself up warm and go on an excursion.
 Experience pure nature in the city’s forests, discover the surrounding area of Berlin or stroll through the city centre.
 We have 11 excursion tips for lovely walks and hikes in Berlin and Brandenburg.

-Tip 1: The Havelhöhenweg
+Tip 1: Enjoy variety on the Havelhöhenweg

 The ten kilometre long Havelhöhenweg is particularly diverse and takes you past many beautiful places in the Grunewald forest.
 Especially in autumn, the air along the river is wonderfully clear and fresh.
 The best place to start your hike is in the north under the Stößensee bridge on the banks of the Havel.
 From there you continue to follow the water until you finally arrive at the Strandbad Wannsee lido.
 The Grunewald Tower is a particularly nice place to take a breather.